Career Information Bureau Block

 Charge nurses typically have a number of different responsibilities and duties, in addition to serving in the role of nurse, organizer, supervisor, disciplinarian, teacher, and patient advocate.

-First of all, they have many of the same duties as traditional nurses.
+Above all, they have the same direct patient care responsibilities as the nurses they supervise.
 This involves caring for patients and maintaining a clean, safe, and sanitary work environment.
 As a charge nurse, you can expect to assist with monitoring and caring for patients, including recording vital signs and administering medications.
 Many charge nurses also work closely with care managers and physicians in an effort to create or update patient care plans.

 One of the best traits for charge nurses to have is organizational skills.
 These nursing professionals are often responsible for making sure that the healthcare professionals in their areas or on their shifts have access to the necessary supplies and equipment.
 In order to do this, charge nurses must usually directly order necessary supplies or confer with their facility’s administration department.
 Charge nurses might also be responsible for overseeing the schedules of the nursing staff as well as the admissions, discharges, and transfers of patients to and from their areas.

 Charge nurses are also responsible for a number of supervisory tasks as well.
 For instance, they may be responsible for meeting and conferring with their healthcare facility’s administrators or managers, and relaying any changes in protocol to the rest of the nursing staff.
 They might also need to evaluate and document the performance of the nursing staff and sometimes deal with unsatisfactory behavior or performance.

 Charge nurses should also act as role models and may be required to provide any necessary training and orientation for new nursing staff members.
 They are typically expected to assist and teach the nurses under their supervision.